-The installation RL4ACDP stands for Research Laboratory for the Archeology of Choreography and Dance of Protests, a joint space in which a process of research, discovery and work are taking place in form of a collective experience of writing.
+The installation RL4ACDP or Research Laboratory for the Archeology of Choreography and Dance of Protests represents a joint space in which a process of research, discovery and work are taking place in form of a collective experience of writing.

-The installation is created in the image of a laboratory made for engraving a choreographic notation into a wall.
-At the center is a blueprint of the notation written in morse code on a gallery wall.
-The participants are invited to cooperate and join the two artist to finish the choreographic notation.
-The visitors can choose any tool they like, decide to watch the process of choreographic notation or decode the notation and discover the hidden dance.
+The installation is created in the image of a laboratory in which we are engraving a choreographic notation into a wall.
+At the center is a blueprint of the choreographic notation drawn on a gallery wall, represented in form of a morse code.
+The visiors are invited to join the two artist and help finish the process of writing.
+The visitors can choose any tool they like, decide to watch the happening or decode the notation to discover the hidden dance.

 RL4ACDP has been exhibited at: